FinalCionide/PPLGPwn_PS42016A-s/README.md

 NEW VERSION AVAILABLE FOR Playstation MODEL: 2016A Slim / FW 11.00 , check here: https://github.com/FinalCionide/PPLGPwn_PS42016A-s_v2
+(TLDR..)
+You need to install THIS version first (v1) to use the v2 11.00 exploit..
+This is required so dont skip it.

 Thanks to the main creator ive forked his project to run on a specific console.